SCOL Project: The Geological Record of Early Life on Earth

-Roger Summons is Professor of Geobiology in the Department of Earth, Atmospheric and Planetary Sciences at the Massachusetts Institute of Technology.
-Prior to taking up that appointment in 2001 he was at the Australian Geological Survey Organisation, formerly known as the Bureau of Mineral Resources, Geology and Geophysics in Canberra.
-Over a period of 18 years at AGSO and BMR he was a member, then leader, of a research team studying the distinctive nature and habitat of Australian petroleum systems and the evolution of the biogeochemical carbon cycle.
+Roger Summons is Schlumberger Professor of Geobiology in the Department of Earth, Atmospheric and Planetary Sciences at the Massachusetts Institute of Technology.
+Prior to taking up that appointment in 2001, he was at Geoscience Australia in Canberra.
+Over a period of 18 years at Geoscience Australia (formerly BMR and then AGSO) he was a member, then leader, of a research team studying the distinctive nature and habitat of Australian petroleum and the evolution of the biogeochemical carbon cycle.

 At MIT his research group studies the co-evolution of Earth’s early life and environment, biosignatures of microbially-dominated ecosystems, the structures and biosynthetic pathways of membrane lipids, biological mass extinction events and the origins of fossil fuels.
 Summons, originally trained as an organic chemist, was awarded B.Sc.
 (1969) and Ph.D.
-(1972) degrees in Chemistry from the University of New South Wales’ Wollongong College (now the University of Wollongong).
+(1972) degrees in chemistry from the University of New South Wales’ Wollongong College (now the University of Wollongong).
 He undertook postdoctoral research in the Genetics Department at Stanford University and in the Research Schools of Chemistry and Biological Sciences at the Australian National University, Canberra.
-He was elected Fellow of the Australian Academy of Science in 1998, Fellow of the American Geophysical Union in 2006, Fellow of the Royal Society in 2008 and the American Academy of Microbiology in 2012 and is author or co-author of more than 300 research papers in organic chemistry, geochemistry, geomicrobiology and astrobiology.
+He was elected fellow of the Australian Academy of Science in 1998, the American Geophysical Union in 2006, the Royal Society in 2008 and the American Academy of Microbiology in 2012 and is author or co-author of more than 350 research papers in organic chemistry, geochemistry, geomicrobiology and astrobiology.
 Summons was a participating scientist on the Mars Science Laboratory mission and pursues his interest in Earth’s early life as a SCOL Investigator.